 The library recognizes and respects that each question is important to the customer who asks it.
 Library staff will use authoritative and appropriate sources to respond to all customer questions.
 If materials are needed that are not owned by Shaker Library, every effort will be made to obtain the materials from other libraries when possible.
 In some cases, staff may refer a customer to other agencies that can more completely answer a question.

-Library service shall be based on the principle that assistance in locating appropriate material and information, and help in using library resources, shall be restricted only by the time and staff available.
+Library service will be based on the principle that assistance in locating appropriate material and information, and help in using library resources, will be restricted only by the time and staff available.
 The number of customers waiting for help may restrict the time available to help any one customer; however, staff will strive to provide effective service to all customers.

 A. Legal and Tax Information